hugozap/volare-engine/volare_engine_layout/docs/JSONL Diagram Specification.md

 ```json
 {"id": "unique_id", "type": "entity_type", "attribute1": "value1", "attribute2": "value2"}
 ```

-## The first element must be the root container
+### JSON Format notes:
+- **Don't add formatted json!, every line must contain only one complete element declaration**

-The first element needs to be the root container with children for the layout to work correctly.
+- **The first element needs to be the root container with children for the layout to be valid**
+- **It's ok if the children have not been defined before a container references them**

 ## Core Entity Types